-If a child is due to enter the Early Years class in September at St. Vincent's, the class teacher will arrange a visit to the child's nursery, to play with the child and begin to build a relationship.
-They will also discuss the child's progress and development with their nursery keyworker, asking for key information to be shared and transferred over to form part of the Baseline Assessments made in September.
+- Parent/Carer welcome meeting with Senior Leaders and key Early Years staff - Individual phone calls between the Early Years teacher and parents/carers - Nursery visits by the Early Years teacher (and SENDCO if appropriate) to get to know the children in their familiar setting.
+They will also discuss the child's progress and development with their nursery keyworker, asking for key information to be shared and transferred over to form part of the Baseline Assessments made in September. - The children are invited to two "stay and play" sessions in the Summer Term.

-Following a Parent/Carer welcome meeting, the class teacher will also arrange phone calls with parents/carers to discuss their child and any concerns they have about starting the Early Years class.

-The children are invited to two "stay and play" sessions in the Summer Term.
 The purpose of these visits to be become familiar with their new classroom environment, and to meet staff who will be working with them, and their new classmates.